synsense/sinabs/docs/speck/faqs/available_network_arch.md

 ```

-Since currently sinabs-dynapcnn can only parse Sequential like network, we need to some tedious work like below:
+Since currently Sinabs can only parse Sequential like network, we need to do some tedious work like below:

 ```python
 # define a Sequential first